Exomoon: Pulsar timing

 In 2008, Lewis, Sackett, and Mardling of the Monash University, Australia, proposed using pulsar timing to detect the moons of pulsar planets.
-The authors applied their method to the case of PSR B1620-26 b and found that a stable moon orbiting this planet could be detected, if the moon had a separation of about one fiftieth of that of the orbit of the planet around the pulsar, and a mass ratio to the planet of 5% or larger.
+The authors applied their method to the case of PSR B1620-26 b and found that a stable moon orbiting this planet could be detected, if the moon had a separation of about one-fiftieth of that of the orbit of the planet around the pulsar and a mass ratio to the planet of 5% or larger.

 Transit timing effects

 In 2007, physicists A. Simon, K. Szatmáry, and Gy.
-M. Szabó published a research note titled 'Determination of the size, mass, and density of “exomoons” from photometric transit timing variations'.
+M. Szabó published a research note titled 'Determination of the size, mass, and density of "exomoons" from photometric transit timing variations'.

 In 2009, David Kipping published a paper outlining how by combining multiple observations of variations in the time of mid-transit (TTV, caused by the planet leading or trailing the planet–moon system's barycenter when the pair are oriented roughly perpendicular to the line of sight) with variations of the transit duration (TDV, caused by the planet moving along the direction path of transit relative to the planet–moon system's barycenter when the moon–planet axis lies roughly along the line of sight) a unique exomoon signature is produced.
 Furthermore, the work demonstrated how both the mass of the exomoon and its orbital distance from the planet could be determined using the two effects.

 In a later study, Kipping concluded that habitable zone exomoons could be detected by the Kepler Space Telescope using the TTV and TDV effects.

 Transit method (star-planet-moon systems)

 When an exoplanet passes in front of the host star, a small dip in the light received from the star may be observed.
 The transit method is currently the most successful and responsive method for detecting exoplanets.
 This effect, also known as occultation, is proportional to the square of the planet's radius.
-If a planet and a moon passed in front of a host star, both objects should produce a dip in the observed light.
+If a planet and a moon pass in front of a host star, both objects should produce a dip in the observed light.
 A planet–moon eclipse may also occur during the transit, but such events have an inherently low probability.

 Transit method (planet-moon systems)

 If the host planet is directly imaged, then transits of an exomoon may be observable.
-When an exomoon passes in front of the host planet, a small dip in the light received from the directly-imaged planet may be detected.
+When an exomoon passes in front of the host planet, a small dip in the light received from the directly imaged planet may be detected.
 Exomoons of directly imaged exoplanets and free-floating planets are predicted to have a high transit probability and occurrence rate.
 Moons as small as Io or Titan should be detectable with the James Webb Space Telescope using this method, but this search method requires a substantial amount of observation time.